FELICIANO: A Name That is Synonymous with MUSIC.

 With these two Grammy Awards, Jose Feliciano became one of but a handful of artists who, for over a forty-year period, is still viable in the recording industry and still earning Grammy Awards.
 In Jose’s case, he has remained relevant in both the English and Spanish cultures so consequently, in November 2011, LARAS honored him with their prestigious “Lifetime Achievement Award” in recognition of his life’s work.
 Jose is now among an elite group of individuals who have, during their lifetimes, greatly contributed to the entertainment industry.

 Even with the attention given to his roots in the Spanish culture and his life spent on American soil, Jose’s music has touched people in all corners of the world.
 He has a particularly warmhearted affection for Europe: Austria, in particular.
-Back in the mid ’80s, because of his visionary manager, Helmuth Schaerf, Jose recorded what was to become an iconic song, “The Sound of Vienna,” and for many years, passengers on every Austrian Airlines flight arriving in Vienna would be greeted with Jose’s singing of it.
+Accordingly, Jose recorded what was to become an iconic song, “The Sound of Vienna,” and for many years, passengers on every Austrian Airlines flight arriving in Vienna would be greeted with Jose’s singing of it.
 Now it has become the Official Anthem of the City of Vienna.